-Development of the whole student is the focus of study with particular interest on areas other than the growth of intellectual competence.
+Students explore the development of the whole student with particular interest on areas other than the growth of intellectual competence.
 Psychological, economic, social and physical barriers to student development are studied.
 D. program in Developmental Education.

 Prerequisite: Admission to the Ed.